List of Top 7 Types of Interest

 Simple InterestSimple InterestSimple interest (SI) refers to the percentage of interest charged or yielded on the principal sum for a specific period. is a bank’s rate of interest for charging its customers.
 The calculation is basic and generally expressed as the multiplication of principal, interest rate, and the number of periods.

 Suppose a bank is charging a 10% rate of interest on a loan for $1000 for three years; the simple interest calculation stands to be $1000 * 10% *3 = $300.

 #7 – Compound Interest Rate

-Compound InterestCompound InterestCompound Interest is the interest earned from the initial Principal & the previously accumulated Interest amount.
-This is also known as “Interest on Interest” & it is always higher than the Simple Interest. methodology is called interest on interest.
-The calculation is generally used by banks to calculate the bank rates.
-It is basically made on two key elements, which are the interest of the loan and the principal amountLoan And The Principal AmountLoan Principal Amount refers to the amount of money loaned by the lender to the borrower.
-Furthermore, it is the amount on which the lender charges the borrower interest for fund utilization..
+Compound InterestCompound InterestCompound interest is the interest charged on the sum of the principal amount and the total interest amassed on it so far.
+It plays a crucial role in generating higher rewards from an investment. methodology is called interest on interest.
+Banks generally use the calculation to calculate the bank rates.
+It is based on two key elements: the interest of the loan and the principal amountLoan And The Principal AmountLoan Principal Amount refers to the amount which is actually given as the loan from the lender of the money to its borrower and it is the amount on which the interest is charged by the lender of the money from the borrower for the use of its money..
 Here banks will first apply the interest amount on the loan balance, and whatever balance is pending will use the same amount to calculate the subsequent year’s interest payment.

 For example, we have invested in the bank for $1000 at 10% interest.
 First-year we will earn $100 and second-year the interest rate will be calculated not on $10,000 but on $10,000 + $100 = $10,100.
 Thus we will earn slightly more than what we would have earned under a simple interest format.